tccole23/latin102/quiz.md

 1. Centaurs are being killed by Hercules.
 (Use the present tense) - interficiuntur
 1. Centaurs were being killed by Hercules.
 (Use the perfect tense) - interfecti sunt
 1. Centaurs were killed by Hercules.
 (Use the perfect tense) - interfecerunt
 1. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) -
+(Emphasize the circumstance, not the timing, of what Hercules did.) - interfecerit
 1. At the moment when Deianira saw Herculesâ€™ garment burst into flames, she realized the Centaur had lied to her. - vidit
 1. Hercules led Deianira in marriage (i.e., he married her). - duxit
 1. Hercules repeatedly asked Eurytus for permission to marry Iole. - rogavit